nabeelvalley/docs/src/content/docs/kotlin/new-maven-project.md

+---
+published: true
+title: New Maven Project
+subtitle: Basics for developing Kotlin apps with Maven
+---

 [[toc]]

 Maven is a build tool for Java applications.
 The creation of maven projects can be done using the CLI and templates called Archetypes